just214/CodeDigest/README.md

   - Otherwise checks for null characters.
 - **Large Directories**
   - For big projects, be mindful of memory and time.
 Possibly add more ignore patterns or reduce `--max-depth`.
+- **Omitting Excluded Files**
+  - Using `--omit-excluded` helps in keeping the directory tree clean by excluding files and directories that match ignore patterns.
+This is particularly useful for projects with large dependency directories like `node_modules` or extensive import structures, ensuring the directory tree remains readable and focused on relevant parts of the codebase.

 ### License